markerikson/redux-ecosystem-links/entity-collection-management.md

 - **resourceful-redux**
   https://github.com/jmeas/resourceful-redux
-  A system for managing 'resources' – data that is persisted to remote servers.
+  A system for managing 'resources': data that is persisted to remote servers.

 - **redux-query**
   https://github.com/amplitude/redux-query